 Do Doctors Use Math?

-Most doctors though only really need a good grasp of arithmetic (not math).
+Most doctors only really need a good grasp of arithmetic (not math).
 Being able to add, subtract, divide and multiply on the fly.
-They also need to know how to read graphs, as well as get a quick understanding of what they represent.
+They also need to know how to read graphs, as well as get a quick understanding of what they represent (it’s a similar story for physics).

 Handling lab values too; being able to recognise when they’re outside of the norm etc, is pretty crucial in the role of an effective doctor.
 But even then references are usually supplied.
 And the same applies for measuring or analysing an electrocardiogram (ECG) too.